kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 37: Fix: Check permissions on EVERY page load, not just at login
 - Day 38: Cross-Site Scripting (XSS) (Injecting malicious JavaScript via `<script>` tags to hack the *User's Browser*, unlike Command Injection which hacks the *Server's Terminal*)
 - Day 38: The Poisoned Megaphone (Websites blindly pasting user input directly into HTML, allowing browsers to execute attacker-controlled scripts)
+- Day 40: SQLi Anatomy Deep Dive (Understanding exactly why the Logic Bomb works: The single quote breaks the container, the math forces a TRUE condition, and the double-dash silences the syntax error)

 ---